fullstack_logo

 Trustees can only stream franked dividends (and the associated franking credits) to a specific beneficiary for tax purposes if the beneficiary’s entitlement to the franked dividends is recognized in writing by 30 June.
 For streaming of capital gains to be effective for tax reasons, the beneficiary’s entitlement must be documented in writing by June 30 if the capital gains are included in the trust’s income for the year, or by August 31 if the capital gains are not included in the trust’s income.

-The ATOs aggressive stance on trusts and trust distributions
+The ATOs modern aggressive stance on trusts and trust distributions

-The Australian Taxation Office (ATO) has produced a package of new advice material that focuses on how trusts distribute revenue.
-As a result of the ATO’s more aggressive approach, many family groups will pay greater taxes (both now and perhaps in the future).
+As a result of the ATO’s more recent approach, many family groups will pay greater taxes (both now and in the future).

 Beneficiaries who may be affected